Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Public sector accounting standards in Vietnam are established by the Ministry of Finance under the Law on Accounting No. 88/2015/QH13.
-The Ministry of Finance is responsible for issuing Vietnamese Public Sector Accounting Standards and leading the roadmap toward accrual-based public sector accounting reform.
-IPSAS in their entirety have not been adopted for application by all public sector entities.
+Public sector accounting standards in Vietnam are established by the Ministry of Finance.
+The Ministry began issuing Vietnamese Public Sector Accounting Standards in 2021 as part of a phased roadmap toward IPSAS-based accrual public sector accounting reform, with 21 standards planned for issuance during 2021–2024.

 • SMO 6: Investigation and Discipline

-VACPA is encouraged to continue supporting alignment of the national framework with SMO 6 requirements and to strengthen coordination between quality assurance outcomes and disciplinary processes.
+VACPA is encouraged to continue supporting alignment of the national framework with SMO 6 requirements, including transparency, independence safeguards, appeals arrangements, public interest considerations, and stronger linkage between quality assurance findings and disciplinary outcomes.

 Current Status: Execute